walter-a-jablonowski/marsbase-one/ai.md

         - suggest solution button
         - list of items
 - People: show your expertise for mars
-  - basic filter and sorting controls, including show people or organisation only
+  - basic filter and sorting controls, including show people or organisation only and filter by location
+    - add criteria that make sense
   - list of organisations and people (mixed)
+    - show the most important data fields for the person
+    - include show user profile page
 - we use no seperate items page
-- Profile
+- Profile (user personal profile page)
+  - persons may be part of one or more organisations
+  - followed/favorite requirements, items and users
 - Settings (currently empty)
 - Logout

-For the requirements as well as the items users can Up- or downvode (users may change their choice) which is used for initial sorting.
+All users can view all requirements and solutions without login.
+Only logged in users can edit.

-Items might be community projects (item type "project") and ask for funding, which we implement as a dummy UI for now.
+Items of type "project" (community projects) may ask for funding, which we implement as a dummy UI for now.
 We will add a payment feature later.

-Users can be persons or organizations.
-Persons may be part of an Organisation.
-Users have a personal profile page and they can:

-- Follow/favorite requirements, items and users

 Make the web app full features including login system and basic error display in case of app errors.
 Make it based on bootstrap 5.3 but alter the design using styles so that it matches "mars colony" theme of the app.
 Make the UI responsive and work on all devices.